 Her studies of human medicine at the universities of Göttingen, Lübeck, München, Glasgow, and New Orleans were followed by scientific education at the Helmholtz Center Munich (HMGU) and by clinical training as pediatrician and pediatric hematooncologist at the children’s hospital of TUM.
 Since 2001, Prof. Behrends has headed a research group at both sites.
 In 2010, she was appointed to a professorship for pediatric infectiology and immunobiology at TUM.

 Key Publications (all publications)

-Linnerbauer S, Adhikary D, Witter K, Bornkamm G, Behrends U, Mautner J: “Virus and autoantigen-specific CD4+ T cells are key effectors in a SCID mouse model of EBV-associated post-transplant lymphoproliferative disorders”.
-PLoS pathog.
-2014; 10(5): e1004068.Abstract
+Linnerbauer S, Behrends U, Adhikary D, Witter K, Bornkamm GW, Mautner J: “Virus and autoantigen-specific CD4+ T cells are key effectors in a SCID mouse model of EBV-associated post-transplant lymphoproliferative disorders”.
+PLoS Pathog.
+2014 May 22;10(5):e1004068.Abstract

 Adhikary D, Behrends U, Feederle R, Delecluse HJ, Mautner J: “Standardized and highly efficient expansion of Epstein-Barr virus-specific CD4+ T cells by using virus-like particles”.
 J Virol.
 2008; 82(8): 3903-11.Abstract

 Milosevic S, Behrends U, Adhikary D, Mautner J: “Identification of major histocompatibility complex class II-restricted antigens and epitopes of the Epstein-Barr virus by a novel bacterial expression cloning approach”.
 J Virol.
 2006; 80(21): 10357-64.Abstract